Localizing your application

 - Click Branches.

-- In the application node, expand the branch where you work, and then expand the
+- In the application node, expand the branch where you work, and then expand the Localization node.

-Result: The node displays a list of localization rules for the application.
-Localization node in a sample application - On the localization rule list, select the rule associated with the property that you want to include in the translation package.
+- On the localization rule list, select the rule associated with the property that you want to include in the translation package.

 - On the rule form, click Check out.